AJ6CU/benchduino-daughterboards/ESP32-WROOM/README.md

             significant porting issues that you might need to be aware of in your own applications.

-# IMPORTANT!
-THIS DESIGN HAS NOT YET BEEN PRODUCED AND TESTED!!!
-I WILL POST AN UPDATE
-WHEN IT HAS BEEN TESTED.

 There is absolutely no warranty here.
 Use this at your own risk!